THE HUDSON RIVER IN THE NINETEENTH CENTURY AND THE MODERNIZATION OF AMERICA

 If you have questions about the workshop contact us at email@example.com and we will gladly write back.
 We are very excited to be sponsoring this workshop and look forward to gathering next summer.
 Thank you!

-Stephen P. Rice Professor of American Studies Ramapo College of New Jersey
+Stephen P. Rice, Dean, Salameno School of Humanities and Global Studies, Ramapo College of New Jersey

 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily reflect those of the National Endowment for the Humanities.